Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 DE Filters vs. Cartridge Filters

 DE filters and cartridge filters are alike in their design.
-A system of grids sits inside the tank, and they help to filter the water as it is forced through the tank by the pump.
-Cartridge filter grids are designed to be replaced and cleaned periodically.
-Similarly, DE filter grids must be rinsed once or twice per season.
-If you’re considering a cartridge filter, read my guide on replacing your pool filter cartridge.
+A system of grids sits inside the tank and filters the pool water as it is forced through the tank by the pump.
+That said, cartridge filters are MUCH easier to maintain.

 A DE filter can’t keep your water clear and clean after it gets clogged with debris, and the tank pressure will build quickly.
 You should expect that a DE system will require a lot of backwashing when the pool is quite dirty, like when you first open it each season or after a heavy storm.